CSBM-Lab/SPROTify/README.md

 Same as **auto mode**, users can also perform preliminary comparison of different algorithms provided by [LazyPredict](https://github.com/shankarpandala/lazypredict).
 The output files and directory structure are the same as in auto mode.
-Please note that these results are intended only for preliminary comparison of different algorithms, have not undergone hyperparameter optimization, and the `--save-model` function will not be executed. the output files and folder structure are the same as in **auto mode**.
+Please note that these results are intended for a preliminary comparison of algorithms and reflect performance without hyperparameter optimization, thus the `--save-model` function will not be executed.
+The output files and folder structure are the same as in **auto mode**.

 ```bash
 # Preliminary evaluation only, no model will be built